leolani/cltl-object-recognition/README.md

 ### Topic Configuration

-For integration the input and output topics must be defined in the following~~~~ configuration section
+For integration the input and output topics must be defined in the following configuration section:

     [cltl.object_recognition.events]
     image_topic: <input topic name>